 Kayne Anderson Rudnick believes that superior risk-adjusted returns may be achieved through investment in high-quality companies with market dominance, excellent management, financial strength, and consistent growth, purchased at reasonable prices.

 Learn more about Kayne Anderson Rudnick Investment Management, LLC

 Start date as fund Portfolio Manager: 2020

-Richard Sherry is a portfolio manager and senior research analyst at Kayne Anderson Rudnick Investment Management, an investment management affiliate of Virtus Investment Partners, where he has primary responsibilities for the large-capitalization energy, financials, and utilities sectors.
+Richard Sherry is a portfolio manager and senior research analyst at Kayne Anderson Rudnick Investment Management, an investment management affiliate of Virtus Investment Partners.
+He has primary research responsibilities for the mid- and large-cap consumer services, energy, financials, real estate, and utilities sectors.

 Mr. Sherry joined Kayne Anderson Rudnick in 1995 as a marketing analyst before becoming a research analyst.
 Prior to joining Kayne Anderson Rudnick, he was an operations/marketing supervisor at Pilgrim Asset Management.

 Mr. Sherry earned a B.A. in economics from the University of California, Los Angeles, and an M.B.A. from the University of Southern California.
-He is a Chartered Financial Analyst® (CFA®) charterholder and a member of the CFA Society of Los Angeles.
+He is a CFA® charterholder and a member of the CFA Society of Los Angeles.
 Mr. Sherry began working in the investment industry in 1991.